jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - Managing the data lifecycle refers to protecting it from cradle to grave -- steps need to be taken to protect data when it's first created until it's destroyed
   - One of the first steps in the lifecycle is identifying and classifying information and assets, often within a security policy
   - In this context, assets include sensitive data, the hardware used to process that data, and the media used to store/hold it
-  - **Data categorization**: process of grouping sets of data, info or knowledge that have comparable sensativities (e.g. impact or loss rating), and have similar law/contract/compliance security needs
+  - **Data categorization**: process of grouping sets of data, info or knowledge that have comparable sensitivities (e.g. impact or loss rating), and have similar law/contract/compliance security needs
   - **Sensitive data**: any information that isn't public or unclassified, and can include anything an org needs to protect due to its value, or to comply with existing laws and regulations
   - **Personally Identifiable Information (PII)**: any information that can identify an individual
     - more specifically, info about an individual including (1) any info that can be used to distinguish or trace an individual‘s identity, such as name, social security number, date and place of birth, mother‘s maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information ([NIST SP 800-122](https://csrc.nist.gov/publications/detail/sp/800-122/final))